slabban/slabban.github.io/index.md

 [![Camera-LiDAR fusion](https://res.cloudinary.com/marcomontalbano/image/upload/v1607930316/video_to_markdown/images/youtube--EbhIny5wWd8-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=EbhIny5wWd8 "Camera-LiDAR fusion")

-My latest work and magnum opus.
+My latest work and magnum opus!
 The succesfull sensor fusion of the Monocular Camera with the State Estimated & processed data from the Cepton Vista 3D LiDAR, with a focus on the detection of cars.
+The algorithms were developed using a combination of _C++_ and _Python_ on the _Robot Operating System (ROS)_ and the results were visualized in _Rviz_ using the Lincoln MKZ [_DATASPEED_](https://www.dataspeedinc.com/adas-by-wire-system/ "_DATASPEED_") autonomous vehicle.

 A question that may come to mind is: what is sensor fusion and why is it important?
 To answer that, I would like to refresh on the meaning of the term _Perception_, as it is a commonly thrown around in autonomous sector.
 Perception is the ability to sense and interpret the surrounding environment in order to make, or wait to make, controlled and effective decisions.
-With greater quality and variety of information percieved from the environment, comes greater ability to make informed and smart decision on how to react in that environment.
-That variety comes from different sensors that provide different information, and if those two sensors can communicate well, then they can work together to allow a higher level of Perception or Awareness.
+With greater quality and variety of information percieved from the environment, comes greater ability to make informed and smart decisions on how to react in that environment.
+That variety comes from different types of sensors that provide a variety of information, and if those two sensors can communicate well, then they can work together to allow a higher level of _Perception_ or _Awareness_.

 <img src="/images/classified_object_img.png?raw=true" />